interoberlin/klaus/README.rst

-klaus: a simple Git web viewer that Just Works™.
+klaus: a simple Git web viewer
 ================================================

 (If it doesn't Just Work for you, please file a bug.)